-Section 87100 does not prevent any public official from making or participating in the making of a governmental decision to the extent his participation is legally required for the action or decision to be made.
-The fact that an official's vote is needed to break a tie does not make his participation legally required for purposes of this section.
+Section 87100 does not prevent any public official from making or participating in the making of a governmental decision to the extent the official's participation is legally required for the action or decision to be made.
+The fact that an official's vote is needed to break a tie does not make the official's participation legally required for purposes of this section.